-Need a Health & Safety policy?
+What should a Health & Safety Policy contain?

 - Policy Statement of Intent

-- Arrangements for Health & Safety
+- Arrangements for health and safety

 Part 1: Policy Statement of Intent

 Your Policy Statement of Intent should detail your health and safety aims and objectives and set out how you intend to manage health and safety issues.

 Using clear and simple language, your Statement of Intent should commit to: